Chinese orchestra: Origin and development

 In 1935, a music ensemble was formed at the Broadcasting Company of China (BCC, also known as Central Broadcasting Company) in Nanjing for the broadcasting of traditional Chinese music.
 Due to the Sino-Japanese war, the ensemble later moved to Chongqing, where it held its first public performance in 1942.
 The ensemble also held classes, and it quickly expanded.
 In order to increase the pitch range, extra instruments were invented and added to the ensemble, such as the middle-to-low range zhonghu, dahu, dihu.
 An eleven-hole dizi called xindi that can produce a complete chromatic scale was also invented.
 It became known as the BCC Chinese Orchestra, which is considered to be the first Chinese orchestra formed.
 The orchestra was organized along the line of a Western orchestra into a form that is recognizable today, with a conductor, full scores for musicians, and four sections – wind, plucked strings, bowed strings, and percussion.
 The plucked string section is unique to Chinese orchestra due to the large number of traditional Chinese lute-type instruments.
 The orchestra moved to Taiwan after the Communist victory in 1949.

 A number of folk ensembles were established in the 1950s in the PRC, the first of these was the Shanghai Chinese Orchestra.
 In 1953, the PRC government established a Chinese orchestra for the broadcast of Chinese music, the 35-member Central Broadcasting Station Orchestra in Beijing, which included some former members of the BCC Chinese Orchestra and is based on the earlier orchestras but with further changes.
 The tuning of the instruments was shifted to the equal-tempered tuning system, improvements were made to instruments, and further various newly created instruments based on traditional instruments, such as gehu, daruan, zhongsheng, were added to enhance the sound and range of the orchestra.
 Traditional pieces, as well as regional ensemble music were rearranged for a large orchestra.
 Peng Xiuwen, who became the conductor of the orchestra in 1956, adapted many pieces for the orchestra.
 Another significant orchestra was the Vanguard Chinese Folk Orchestra that added instruments such as liuqin, zhuihu, datongsheng, disuona, yunluo and paigu.
 By the 1960s, a largely standardized and modernized form of Chinese orchestra had emerged, although experimentation with the orchestra, compositions and instruments used continues to the present day.

 The modern Chinese orchestra has since become a cultural institution in China as well as Chinese communities outside of mainland China.
 Amateur Chinese orchestras are commonly found in Taiwan, Hong Kong, Singapore, Malaysia where they may be organized by clan associations, community centres and schools, and some professional orchestras are also formed.
 For example, in Singapore the first amateur Chinese orchestra was formed in 1959, and its professional Singapore Chinese Orchestra was founded in 1974.

 Notation

-Whilst jianpu (Chinese numerical notation; 简谱) is sometimes used in the modern Chinese orchestra for Chinese instruments, standard notation (五线谱) is more commonly used throughout the entire orchestra.
+Whilst jianpu is sometimes used in the modern Chinese orchestra for Chinese instruments, standard notation (五线谱) is more commonly used throughout the entire orchestra.
 Modern Chinese orchestral works are often published in standard notation, both parts and full scores.